 Ultraviolet (UV) radiation from the sun doesn’t just damage the skin.
-It can lead to eye complaints ranging from mild irritation to cataracts and cancer of the conjunctiva.
+It can lead to eye complaints such as cataracts and cancers on the surface of the eye.

-This position statement, developed in partnership with Eye Research Australia, provides background information on the health effects of UV radiation on the eyes.
-It explains the Australian Standard which classifies sunglasses and fashion glasses based on the amount of UV radiation that passes through the lenses.
+This position statement, endorsed by The Royal Australian and New Zealand College of Ophthalmologists, provides background information on the impact of exposure of the eyes to UV radiation.
+It explains the Australian Standard which classifies sunglasses based on the amount of UV radiation that passes through the lenses.
 It also covers eye protection in the workplace, the importance of children wearing good quality sunglasses and protection levels offered by prescription glasses.